ijpiantanida/talkback/README.md

 |`NOT_FOUND`| Log an error and return a 404 response|
 |`PROXY`| Proxy the request to `host` and return its response, but don't create a tape|

 **It is recommended to `DISABLE` recording when using talkback for test running.
-This way, there are no side-effects and broken tests fail faster.**
+This way, there are no side effects and broken tests fail faster.**

 Both options accept either one of the possible modes to be used for all requests or a function that takes the request as a parameter and returns a valid mode.